 COMMFAM-432C.
 INTEGRATIVE MEDICINE AND PROSPECTIVE HEALTH.
-This month-long elective will provide an evidenced-based and experiential understanding of complementary and alternative medicine.
-There will be reviews of the literature by Duke faculty members and critiques of the best available randomized, controlled trials by the students.
-Credentialing and training issues will be discussed, as well as possible risks and hazards.
+This month-long elective will provide an evidenced-based didactic and experimental understanding of integrative medicine from the Duke Integrative Medicine perspective.
+The core focus is on key overlaps between patient-centeredness, prevention, mindfulness, health behaviors, long-range health planning, patient empowerment, and complementary/alternative health practices.
+Students will engage in personal health risk appraisal, experience health coaching, participate in mindfulness based stress reduction, participate in Duke Integrative Medicine case conferences, and conduct reviews of the scientific literature.
+Credentialing, training, and health care system issues will be discussed, as well as possible risks, hazards, and inefficiencies relating to complementary practices.
 Small groups of students will make visits to the offices of community practitioners.
 During these sessions, one of the students will undergo an evaluation and lifestyle assessment, while the other students act as observers.
 The students will give presentations about their experiences, and there will be a final exam.
-Two months advance notice All interested students should contact the coordinator of Medical Student Programs at 681-3066 Prerequisites: None.
+Two months advance notice.
+All interested students should contact the coordinator of Medical Student Programs at 681-3066.
+Prerequisites: Permission is required, 681-3066.
 Credit: 4.
-Enrollment: min 2, max 4.
-Tracy Gaudet and Sam Moon care is becoming increasingly important in addressing the health care needs of this nation.
+Enrollment: min.
+2, max.
+4. Sam Moon and Michelle Bailey

+COMMFAM-433C.
+COMMUNITY HEALTH.
+This elective will introduce students to the concepts and practice of community-based and population-based health care.
+Population-based health care is becoming increasingly important in addressing the health care needs of this nation.
 This elective will help students understand how Duke serves communities through collaborative, innovative, interdisciplinary clinical services, educational programs, and applied research.
 By allowing students to participate in actual programs, role modeling and experiential learning are used to supplement and apply what is learned in the required text-based materials of the course.
 Because the specific course activities will depend upon the student's particular interests and the community health activities ongoing at the time of the elective, each student's experience will be individually designed.
-To participate in this course, students must contact Michelle J. Lyn, Director, Educational Programs, Division of Community Health, at least six weeks prior to the start of the course.
+To participate in this course, students must contact Michelle J. Lyn, Director, Educational Programs, Division of Community Health at least six weeks prior to the start of the course.
 At that time, Ms. Lyn and the student, along with appropriate community programming faculty and staff, will plan the specific activities that will be undertaken by that student, and the requirements for the student's successful completion of the course.
 Credit: 4; Enrollment max: 2.
 Lyn, Sheline, Yaggy